abyssDS/sfmlWiki/FAQ.md

 Post in the forum of the package in question, and don't forget to provide a precise description of your problem, the version of SFML you're using, your system configuration, and compilable code, if necessary, or the logs of your compiler or linker.
 Also make sure that the bug hasn't already be reported (use the [search function](http://en.sfml-dev.org/forums/index.php?action=search)), confirmed (look on the [issue tracker](https://github.com/LaurentGomila/SFML/issues?page=1&state=open) or even resolved in the latest source (check also the [closed issues](https://github.com/LaurentGomila/SFML/issues?page=1&state=closed)).

+### <a name="grl-crash"/>My computer crashes when I run my SFML program!

+SFML was designed in a way that should not cause your computer to crash/freeze/hang/BSOD in any way.
+If it does exhibit such behaviour specifically when running your SFML program, it might be only indirectly because of SFML.

+If you are using unstable drivers (still in beta or off a development branch in your package manager) chances are that they are the root cause of the problem.
+The reason why they cause more problems with SFML than with other programs/games is mainly because OpenGL related bugs in drivers are given low priority over DirectX related bugs simply because the latter affect more games.
+You'll just have to be patient and wait for the relevant bug to get fixed or revert to an older, more stable driver.

+If you are not using unstable drivers, crashing might still be caused by overclocking (either self-performed or automatic) of your hardware.
+Try running everything at standard performance settings and see if that fixes the problem.
+If your hardware comes overclocked by default, search around the internet for other people who might be experiencing the same problems.
+If this is the case you should contact your retailer/card manufacturer as this is a hardware related issue and you won't be able to do much on your own.

 ### <a name="grl-reqeust"/>I want to propose a new feature!

 Before anything else, check the [road-map](https://github.com/LaurentGomila/SFML/issues/milestones) to see if the functionality has already been planned.
 If not, there is a [forum section](http://en.sfml-dev.org/forums/index.php?board=2.0) dedicated to feature requests.
 Please search before posting, and stick to the spirit of SFML as a multimedia and multi-platform library.
 So for example a XML parser, a database library or a platform-specific function is unlikely to be accepted.